 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.

 As the capital city of Nepal, Kathmandu is a melting pot of culture, history, and tradition paired with modernity.
-The city offers so many things to see and do, it’s impossible to name them all!
-So, we picked a few places you’ll definitely want to check out during your visit.
+The city offers many things to see and do; it’s impossible to name them all!
+So, we picked a few places you’ll want to check out during your visit.
 The palatial complex of Bhaktapur Durbar Square showcases stunning art and design from past centuries.
 Enter through the Golden Gate, and admire its intricate architectural detailing of supernatural creatures.
 See the famous 55 Window Palace.
-If you happen to be in Nepal during festival season, you definitely need to spend some time in Kathmandu!
-Immerse yourself in tradition and be prepared to party during the colorful celebration of Holi, Festival of Colors.
-Watch the night sky light up from thousands of glimmering candles during Diwali, Festival of Lights.
+If you happen to be in Nepal during the festival season, you must spend some time in Kathmandu!
+Immerse yourself in tradition and prepare to party during the colorful celebration of Holi, the Festival of Colors.
+Watch the night sky light up from thousands of glimmering candles during Diwali, the Festival of Lights.

 - Mount Everest Flyover

 It’s the shortcut to the top!
 Experience a birds-eye view of the tallest mountain in the world, Mount Everest.
-The best time to go is in the early morning, because the views are the clearest.
+The best time to go is early morning when the views are the clearest.
 Hop aboard a small plane and begin your ascent of over 30,000 feet.
-Listen as the flight attendant identifies the peaks that you pass and points them out on your map.
+Listen as the flight attendant identifies the peaks you pass and points them out on your map.
 Look down upon the glaciers and lakes of the mountains, glistening amidst the sunrise.
 Witnessing the breathtakingly raw, natural beauty of the Himalayas piercing the sky at dawn is a once-in-a-lifetime experience you will never forget!

 - Boudhanath Stupa

 Located a short distance from Kathmandu lies Nepal’s largest stupa, Boudhanath.
 It’s impossible to miss this perfectly-proportioned monument, thanks to a gold Buddha that sits atop a massive dome.
 Nepalese prayer flags surround the shrine, blowing gently in the breeze.
-It’s especially beautiful at night, when colorful lights reflect against the whitewashed exterior, making the eyes of the Buddha even more mysterious.
+It’s lovely at night when colorful lights reflect against the whitewashed exterior, making the eyes of the Buddha even more mysterious.
 Admire the building’s ornate artwork, and reflect as you gaze upon the relics inside.
-Witness the procession of monks coming to pray at dawn or at dusk.
+Witness the procession of monks coming to pray at dawn or dusk.

 - Take a Street Food Tour

-The Nepalese definitely know how to cook!
-Whether you prefer hot and spicy or cool and refreshing, Nepal offers a variety of food that’s sure to please any palate.
+The Nepalese know how to cook!
+Whether you prefer hot and spicy or cool and refreshing, Nepal offers a variety of food that will please any palate.
 And what better way to get a taste of the local flavors than by taking an off-the-beaten-path street food tour?
-You’ll find that Nepalese cuisine is inspired by other Asian countries, with an added flair.
+You’ll find that other Asian countries inspire Nepalese cuisine with an added flair.
 Wander down narrow alleys and sample freshly-made delicacies at stalls only known to locals.
 Try your hand at cooking an authentic Nepalese dish during a cooking class hosted by local women.

 Already booked on one of our packages to Nepal?
 See everything you need to know before you go.